Kneaded That

 Storage

-These bars keep well in an airtight container at room temperature for 3–4 days.
-For longer storage, refrigerate for up to a week or freeze for up to 2 months.
+• Refrigerate for up to a week, or freeze for up to 2 months.

-To freeze, wrap the bars tightly in plastic wrap and place them in a freezer-safe bag.
+• To freeze, wrap the bars tightly in plastic wrap and place in a freezer-safe bag.
 Thaw at room temperature before serving.

 Overhead picture of snickerdoodle cookie bars cut into squares.